Thomasvdam/lexicalCohesionAnalysis/README.md

   - [x] Write a function that compares 2 words and returns the highest score.
   - [x] Write the main loop and source text cleaning.
   - [x] Determine how to score the different types of relations lexical tokens can have.
-2. [ ] Package the results in a nice JSON.
+2. [x] Package the results in a nice csv file.
-3. [ ] Write a small JS script that displays the results.
+3. [x] Write a small python script that displays the results.

 It might be a good idea to determine the sense based on a number of token matches, but for now I am sticking on a best scoring per pair basis.